kingsdigitallab/kdl-wagtail-page/README.rst

 ================

 Very basic but reusable Wagtail page models for KDL projects.

+Install it with pip or pipenv using the following package name:

+kdl-wagtail-page

+Requirements: wagtail 2+, django 2+, python 3.5+

 The idea is to have a single code base for our Wagtail components.

 => we can just install and use, no coding necessary for simple use cases